-In this video, Dr. Mejia shows before and after pictures from skin cancer surgery when a patient came to the office to get her sutures removed.
+In the video below, Dr. Mejia shows before and after pictures from a skin cancer surgery when a patient came to the office to get her sutures removed.

 Before and After Basal Cell Surgery with Mohs

-Below you can see some pictures of before and after skin cancer.
-This young woman in her 30’s came in for a check up after having Mohs skin cancer surgery a month ago on her forehead.
+Below you can see some more in-depth pictures of before and after skin cancer.
+This young woman in her 30’s came in for a check-up after having Mohs skin cancer surgery a month ago on her forehead.
 She had squamous cell carcinoma.
-In a previous video, we showed you Don’s testimonial for reconstructive surgery after Mohs in several areas of his face.
-This patient’s surgery was much smaller with only six sutures, and luckily Dr. Mejia was able to spot another basal skin cancer on her nose which was also removed.
+In a previous video, we showed you Don’s testimonial for reconstructive surgery where he now advocates for the early prevention of skin cancer after his 11 Mohs surgeries.
+Although this patient’s surgery was much smaller with only six sutures, Dr. Mejia was able to spot another basal skin cancer on her nose that had previously gone unnoticed by other dermatologists, and subsequently removed it.
 As you can see in the before and after skin cancer pictures, she has no scarring.